JoryHogeveen/off-canvas-sidebars/readme.txt

 = Theme setup =

 **Themes based on the Genesis Framework are supported by default!
-No theme changes needed.**
+No changes needed.**
+*Please note that it is possible that there are some heavily customised Genesis themes that can not be supported due to their structure.*

+First of all, I strongly advice to create a child theme if you didn't allready!
+[Click here for more information](https://codex.wordpress.org/Child_Themes "Click here for more information"

 Add this code directly after the <body>.
 This is probably located in the header.php or index.php theme file.
 `<?php do_action('website_before'); ?>`